gatling/gatling/src/sphinx/http/http_ssl.rst

 Configuring KeyStore and TrustStore
 ===================================

-For now, default Gatling TrustStore is very permissive and doesn't validate certificates, meaning that it works out of the box with self-signed certificates.
+Default Gatling TrustStore is very permissive and doesn't validate certificates, meaning that it works out of the box with self-signed certificates.

 .. _http-ssl-stores-shared: